maclong9/harvard-compsci/CS50/README.md

 Pseudocode is not actual code it's you writing your thoughts down tersely as though it was a logical process.
 Below I have written the same pseudocode as text and displayed it as a diagram.
-Writing pseudocode is a good way to ensure your program will contain everything you need before you write it, rather than writing it and then needing to refactor to fit new things in.
+Writing pseudocode is a way to ensure your program will contain everything you need before you write it, rather than writing it and then refactoring it to fit new things in.

 ### Text